dhutapratama/docs/facades.md

         return Cache::get('key');
     });

-Using Laravel's facade testing methods, we can write the following test to verify that the `Cache::get` method was called with the argument we expected:
+Using Lets's facade testing methods, we can write the following test to verify that the `Cache::get` method was called with the argument we expected:

     use Illuminate\Support\Facades\Cache;